xbeat/Machine-Learning/README.md

 Linear Regression Fundamentals

 Linear regression remains the most widely used algorithm for regression analysis, forming the foundation for many advanced techniques.
 It models relationships between dependent and independent variables through a linear approach.

+## Efficient DataFrame Filtering with Pandas Query

+Introduction to DataFrame Query Method

+The query method in pandas provides a powerful and efficient way to filter DataFrames using string expressions.
+Unlike traditional boolean indexing, query leverages computation optimization and offers a more readable syntax for complex filtering operations.

 ## Comparing Classic Time Series Models vs. LLMs